 In 1887 the Presbyterians built a church on a section of Elsinore located in Amabel.
 In 1882, using a donation from a Toronto benefactor, the Elsinore Methodist Church was built.
 The $800 brick building served its congregation until 1925 when it was sold and demolished.

 In the area of education Elsinore claims another first for the Bruce Peninsula region.
 In 1863 the first school was established on a quarter acre of land owned by the Forsyth family.
 However, after the establishment of the community of Elsinore Ontario, another school was built in Arran Township.
-However, this school was replaced in 1879 when a new erected again on the north side of the road.
+This school was replaced in 1879 when a new building was erected on the north side of the road.
 In 1893 this school was rebuilt and remained in operation until 1966.

 Getting to the Bruce Peninsula is a relatively easy driving trip.
 Here are driving directions from three regions to the peninsula.